observablehq/plot/README.md

 * **width** - the outer width of the plot (including margins)
 * **height** - the outer height of the plot (including margins)

 The default *width* is 640.
 On Observable, it can be set to the [standard width](https://github.com/observablehq/stdlib/blob/master/README.md#width) to make full-width responsive plots.
 The default *height* is 396 if the plot has a *y* or *fy* scale; otherwise it is 90 if the plot has an *fx* scale, and 60 if it does not.
-(TODO The default *height* will be changing for better behavior with ordinal domains; see [#337](https://github.com/observablehq/plot/pull/337).)
+(TODO The default *height* will be getting smarter for ordinal domains; see [#337](https://github.com/observablehq/plot/pull/337).)

 TODO Describe the default margins based on the plot’s axes.
-TODO Mention that margins are not automatically sized to make room for tick labels, as this would lead to inconsistent layout across plots; instead, you are expected to shorten your tick labels or increase the margins as needed.
+Mention that margins are not automatically sized to make room for tick labels, as this would lead to inconsistent layout across plots; instead, you are expected to shorten your tick labels or increase the margins as needed.

 Two additional options allow further customization: